from fastai.vision.all import *

 The Power of Derivatives

-We’ll define a function quad_mse, which computes the Mean Squared Error (MSE) between our noisy data and a quadratic function defined by a set of parameters ([a, b, c]):
+, which computes the Mean Squared Error between our observed noisy data and a quadratic model defined by parameters [a, b, c].
+This function serves as a foundation for adjusting the model parameters in an informed and efficient way.

 def quad_mse(params):